devonapple/ergo_wiki/Node-Configuration-File.md

 ***

-Attention!
+#### Attention!

 API key is transmitted in the HTTP header as unprotected plain text!
 An attacker could intercept it in network transit and use it to transfer your money to any address!
 So you have to protect the transmission using HTTPS or use SSH port forwarding.

 ***

-Parameter `cors` could be used to enable or disable CORS support in REST API.
+Parameter `corsAllowedOrigin` could be used to enable or disable CORS support in REST API.
 CORS allows to safely resolve queries to other domains outside the one running the node.
 It's necessary for Swagger and Lite client.
 You can read about it [here](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).